Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 ## Conclusion

-If you followed through this lesson, you should now have a very powerful terminal set-up that will enable you to multitask and quickly navigate between files and directories.
+If you followed through this lesson, you should now have a very powerful command line set-up that will enable you to multitask and quickly navigate between files and directories.
 Continue to [Lesson 1.4: Text Editors](lesson_1_4.html) to pick a text editor to use for programming.